ss7m/paleofetch/README.md

 FAQ
 ---

-No one has ever asked me a question frequently
+No one has ever asked me a question frequently.